VCU-CS-Capstone/cs-25-314-Chatbot-for-Undergraduate-CS/Status Reports/Status Report Fall Week 9.md

 ## 1) Accomplishments this week 9
    - Worked on database manual entry
    - Looked into phpadmin as a database server
+   - Looked into using keywords for our code

 ## 2) Milestones to be completed next week 10
    - Database - more work